-For the exact same reason why you should have a customer support team, a customer service department, and a What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. strategy: because you want to help your customers effectively.
+For the exact same reason why you should have a customer support team, a customer service department, and a customer success strategy: because you want to help your customers effectively.

 Now, I could go on and on about the importance of a well-designed help center but let me explain it to you with three reasons.

 1- Your Customers Don’t Want to Call You

 Take no offense, they just can’t bother with that.

 How anyone can hold formal conversations via phone is beyond me.
 And finally, we are starting to admit that phone calls are over party.

 Sure, this has been the standard for business for decades but we are finally realizing that no one in their right mind enjoys a business phone call and thankfully we are now learning the wonders of self-service in customer support.

 The point is, don’t torture yourself or your customers, they will reach out via phone when they really need it.